 What Is the Transportation Security Administration?

 Following the events of the September 11th attack, where almost 3,000 individuals lost their lives, the Transportation Security Administration (TSA) was created.
 The purpose of the TSA is to ensure that similar organized attacks against the nation’s transportation system will be prevented in the future.
-Currently, there thousands of employees dedicated to the safety of the transportation system, while enabling the free movement of individuals and business.
+Currently, there are thousands of employees dedicated to the safety of the transportation system, while enabling the free movement of individuals and business.

 The History of the Transportation Security Administration